 I had been told about the circus but had a pretty busy itinerary while we were there so I hadn’t put a huge amount of research into it.
 We tend to like the cultural experiences when we are travelling and when we arrived Craig and I started to discuss seeing an Aspara Cambodian Cultural dance show and dinner.

 Being so busy we forgot about it until out last couple of days so thought we may have missed our opportunity.
 On our way out for zip lining with Flight of the Gibbon I quickly had a chat with the lovely ladies at the tour desk.
 They suggested that the kids might enjoy this experience a little more and noted that it was very popular with guests.
+There are a surprising amount of things to do in Siem Reap, and the tour desk staff are more than happy to assist.

 This was our last night in Siem Reap so I was expecting that it would be difficult to get seats so I asked the girls to go ahead and see how they go.
 The show is a little on the expensive side (listed below in costs section) so we decided to go with B reserve seating.
 The tour desk operator come back and confirmed that the seats were available, I had the cash on me so handed it over and she gave me a voucher to hand in at the ticket box that evening.
 We then went and had an awesome day of zip lining.